3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Any version of Unity that is below 5 requires either a Unity Pro License or a Unity Enterprise License to be able to use Native Plugins.
-Unity 5, however, allows all versions to use Native Plugins, from the Personal version to the Enterprise Version.
+Unity 5, however, allows all versions to use Native Plugins, from the Personal version to the Enterprise Version. [@unityNative]

 #### Extending the Editor (Maybe change this part's location)